-- 12.3.4.
+12.3.4.
 Where any development may affect certain designated heritage assets, there is a legislative framework to ensure proposed works are developed and considered with due regard to their impact on the historic environment.
-This is contained in primary legislation under the Planning (Listed Buildings and Conservation Areas) Act 1990. - 12.3.5.
-The relevant legislation in this case derive from sections 16 and 66 of the 1990 Act which states that special regard must be given by the decision maker, in the exercise of planning functions, to the desirability of preserving (i.e. keeping from harm) listed buildings and their setting. - 12.3.6.
-Section 72 of the Act is not engaged in this case since no part of the Scheme forms land within a conservation area.
+This is contained in primary legislation in the Planning (Listed Buildings and Conservation Areas) Act 1990 (1990 Act).

+- 12.3.5.
+The relevant legislation in this case derives from sections 16 and 66 of the 1990 Act which states that special regard must be given by the decision maker, in the exercise of planning functions, to the desirability of preserving (i.e. keeping from harm) listed buildings and their setting. - 12.3.6.
+Section 72 of the 1990 Act is not engaged in this case since no part of the EMG2 Project is on land within a conservation area.